JackScottAU/Amethyst/Docs/devices-and-drivers.md

      |   |   +- PCI Bridge (0:1:2) // i think this is the USB controller.
      |   |   +- ISA Controller (0:1:3)

+## Driver Ideas

+-   Don't bother implementing ISA DMA - just use port I/O for everything non-PCI.
+Since we are targeting 686 and above, we can assume that most devices that need fastness will be on PCI.

 ## Resources

 Every item in the tree can have resources attached to it.
 Resources are of type I/O, memory, or IRQ.